cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 Run `ember install ember-maybe-import-regenerator` to get it.
 This addon already uses the new targets feature so it will not import it if the browsers you target support async/await already.
-I'm biased because I created the addon, but regardless of if you plan to remove jQuery, you should try it.
+I'm biased because I started the work on `ember-native-dom-helpers`, but **regardless of if you plan to remove jQuery, you should try it**.
 It's going to make you love your tests again, particularly integration tests.

 The next step is to remove `ember-ajax`.
-The addon is included by the default blueprint but it is a wrapper around `$.ajax`, so it's evident that we need to find a replacement.
+The addon is included in the default blueprint but it is a wrapper around `$.ajax`, so it's evident that we need to find a replacement.

 I've switched on my projects to